Configuration Parameters

 String

-Path to the directory on the server storing the plug-ins
+Path to the server directory storing plug-ins

 nonblock